Origins and history of the Dapostar or Flowstar

 Origines et histoire du Dapostar ou flowstar

-Between Chinese Cultural Heritage, Spanish Invention, and Universal Symbolism, the Flowstar (also called Dapostar, Mougee Star, or Spinning Star) is an addictive flow art object, perfect for festivals, raves, and fluid juggling.
-Portable, hypnotic, and meditative, it allows for endless tricks while promoting a state of flow ( Flow, also known as "being in the zone," is a mental state in which a person is completely immersed in an activity, with intense concentration and a feeling of total control ).
+Between Chinese Cultural Heritage, Spanish Invention, and Universal Symbolism, the Flowstar (also known as Dapostar, Mougee Star, or Spinning Star) is an addictive flow art object, perfect for festivals, raves, and fluid juggling.
+Portable, hypnotic, and meditative, it allows for infinite tricks while fostering a state of flow (Flow, also known as "the zone," is a mental state in which a person is completely immersed in an activity, with intense concentration and a feeling of complete control).

 Mougee Air - Flow Star

-Tai Dapero invented the modern 8-pointed star-shaped Dapostar in Barcelona (made of elastic, aerodynamic, multi-layered fabric).
-Created in the early 2000s in Barcelona, Spain, by Tai Dapero (Jesús Alcoba Recasens), it draws inspiration from the hacky sack, flair bartending, and frisbee, starting with simple square kitchen towels.
+Tai Dapero invented the modern 8-pointed star Dapostar (aerodynamic, elastic multi-layer fabric) in Barcelona in the early 2000s by Tai Dapero (Jesús Alcoba Recasens).
+Inspired by hacky sack, flair bartending, and frisbee, he started with simple square kitchen towels.

-The breakthrough came in 2007 at the European Juggling Convention (EJC) in Athens, Greece, where he presented his first collection (still square).
-The enthusiasm generated launched its global distribution.
+The revelation came in 2007 at the European Juggling Convention (EJC) in Athens (Greece), where he presented his first collection (still square).
+The enthusiasm launched its worldwide distribution.
 Back in Barcelona, Tai refined the star shape for greater stability.

 Cultural Roots: The Chinese Influence of Errenzhuan.
-A connection with Errenzhuan (二人转), and Yangko dance, a folk art of northeastern China dating back to the Qing Dynasty (17th-19th centuries).
+A connection with Errenzhuan (二人转), and the Yangko dance, a folk art from northeast China dating back to the Qing dynasty (17th-19th centuries).

-An Archetype (a primitive, universal symbol belonging to the collective unconscious) Universal The rotary manipulation of light fabrics exists in many cultures:
+A Universal Archetype (a primitive, universal symbol belonging to the collective unconscious).
+The rotary manipulation of light fabrics exists in many cultures:

 Flamenco (Spain), Cueca (Chile), Ghoomar (India), Morris Dancing (England)...
 This enriches the Flowstar with a global and timeless vibration.